 \section{Introduction}

+The disturbance attenuation regulator (DAR) is a deterministic minmax feedback control for linear systems that attenuates the effect of exogenous bounded disturbances on a quadratic cost.
+The DAR is studied in two forms: the signal bound disturbance attenuation regulator (SiDAR), in which the disturbance signal two-norm is bounded over the entire horizon, and the stage bound disturbance attenuation regulator (StDAR), in which the disturbance is bounded independently at each stage.
+The term regulator denotes feedback regulation of the origin in the presence of disturbances.

-The signal bound disturbance attenuation regulator (SiDAR) addresses robust control of linear systems subject to disturbances whose squared signal two-norm is bounded over the entire horizon.
-In a companion paper \citep{mannini:rawlings:2026a}, we derived a finite horizon recursive solution to this problem for arbitrary initial states, establishing that the optimal control policy is nonlinear in the state and partitions the state space into linear and nonlinear solution regions.
+In a companion paper \citep{mannini:rawlings:2026a}, we derived a finite horizon recursive solution to the SiDAR for arbitrary initial states, establishing that the optimal control policy is nonlinear in the state and partitions the state space into linear and nonlinear solution regions.

 This paper extends those results to the infinite horizon setting.
 While the finite horizon solution is valid for any fixed horizon $N$, practical implementation requires understanding the limiting behavior as $N \to \infty$.
 Three fundamental questions arise: (i) does the finite horizon solution converge? (ii) what is the limiting solution? (iii) can the infinite horizon problem be solved efficiently?